gioppy/ShakeMap/README.md

 default_point:{lat:0.0, lng:0.0}, //default latitude and longitude fallback
 use_geo:false, //using HTML5 geolocation
 styled:false, //simple check if use or not the styled map
-styled_obj:{}, //styled map object
-infobox:false, //simple checkbox if use or not the infobox
-infobox_settings:{"offset":"", "background":"", "closeBoxMargin":"9px 38px 2px 2px", "closeBoxURL":""}, //infobox setting object
+styled_obj:{}, //styled map object infobox_settings:{"offset":[0,0], "width":"", "height":"", "background":"", "closeBoxMargin":"9px 38px 2px 2px", "closeBoxURL":""}, //infobox setting object
-show_baloon:true, //simple checkbox if show or not the infowindow on click
+marker_action:"infowindow", //action to the marker: infowindow, infobox, click
+use_spider:false //add OverlappingMarkerSpiderfier to the marker